-Situated among the cobbled pathways of historic Quincy Market, Ned Devine’s is a Faneuil Hall favorite for its casual pub dining, lively happy hour and pre-game scene and vibrant nightlife.
+On the cobbled pathways of historic Quincy Market, Ned Devine’s offers casual pub-style dining, a lively happy hour, and vibrant nightlife.
+Ned Devine’s

 Party spot by night, chowder haven by day.
 This Irish pub has mastered what New England chowder ought to be.